bids-standard/bids-website/docs/blog/posts/2020-05-07-steering-group-minutes.md

 -   [Enhancing our definition of a Maintainer](https://github.com/bids-standard/bids-specification/pull/467)
--   Adding a specialty or domain expert responsibility to the role -Workshopping the semantics
+-   Adding a specialty or domain expert responsibility to the role
+    -   Workshopping the semantics
-  -Gives more clarity and specificity to the responsibilities of the role
+    -   Gives more clarity and specificity to the responsibilities of the role
 -   The goal is to nurture more diverse contributions and build in more resilience and sustainability into the organization
 -   This will be managed by the Maintainers Group